Automated tuning and characterization of single-electron and single-hole transistor charge sensors: Tuning Protocol

 \subsection{Coulomb Diamond Analysis}

-In addition to tuning, the protocol has been extended to the automated characterization of SET/SHT devices.
-Key device parameters can be determined by analyzing Coulomb diamonds, wherein both the plunger and source-drain voltages are varied to generate a 2D dataset, as depicted in Figure~\ref{fig:diamonds}~\textbf{(a)}.
-This sweep is performed at the bias point determined in stage 2 of the tuning protocol, at which a central dot is formed.
-The range of plunger voltages in the sweep is based on that used in stage 3 of the protocol when performing the Coulomb oscillation trace, limiting the range to contain a certain number of detected peaks.
-To establish the sweep range for the source-drain voltage, a value is estimated based on the charging energy of a circular dot, the diameter of which is equal to the distance between the two barrier gates.
-A buffer of 25~\% is added to account for variations in dot size, and the exact value used can be manually adjusted if needed.
+In addition to tuning, we have extended the protocol to characterization of SET/SHT properties.
+Key parameters can be determined by analyzing Coulomb diamonds, wherein varying both the plunger and source-drain voltages generates a 2D dataset, as depicted in Figure~\ref{fig:diamonds}~\textbf{(a)}.
+This sweep is performed at the working point $(V_{\mathrm{B1}},V_{\mathrm{B2}})$ determined in stage 2, and over the same range of $V_{\mathrm{P}}$ used for sensitivity tuning.
+To establish the sweep range for the source-drain voltage, a value is estimated based on the charging energy of a circular dot with a diameter equal to the spacing between the two barrier gates.
+A buffer of 25~\% is added to account for variations in dot size.